Wozzeck: 1914–16: Genesis amid war

-That winter, he began another opera with the working title Nacht (Nokturn) (Night/Nocturne; 1915–1917, unfinished).
-(Note: Drafts surfaced in 2006.)
-In it, a semi-autobiographical "He" falls asleep discussing philosophy with the subconscious "Other".
-Then a dream sequence by turns nostalgic, erotic, and nightmarish ends with a film (Note: Berg used film in his next opera, Lulu.) showing a dark mountain forest thinning upon the snow line to sky and snow fields at dawn.
-This echoes other monodramas like Schoenberg's Erwartung and Die glückliche Hand (The Lucky Hand), and Strindberg's Jakob brottas (Jacob Wrestles).
+Berg was conscripted in mid-1915 and bought the play while finishing Three Pieces for Orchestra.
+That winter, he began the unfinished opera Nacht (Nokturn) (Night/Nocturne; 1915–17).
+(Note: Drafts surfaced in 2006.
+This was its working title.)
+Its semi-autobiogaphical protagonist falls asleep discussing philosophy with his subconscious Other.
+A nostalgic, erotic, and nightmarish dream sequence ends with a film (Note: Berg used film in his next opera, Lulu.) of a dark mountain forest thinning into snowfields at dawn.
+It recalls Schoenberg's Erwartung and Glückliche Hand and Strindberg's Jakob brottas (Jacob Wrestles).
 Berg used musicodramatic ideas from Nacht (Nokturn), like snoring, in Wozzeck.

-He was still sketching Wozzeck's outline, in 4 acts and 23 scenes as of February 1916.
-He wrote Helene of Austrian prisoners of war "imprisoned and starving in unheated stalls" under the Allies and was himself first assigned 30-hour guard-duty shifts in Vienna.
-He wrote that April of seeing fellow soldiers, including deserters, confined and strappadoed at a military base in Bisamberg, where he was then on office duty:
+By February 1916, working 30-hour guard-duty shifts in Vienna, Berg was still outlining Wozzeck in four acts and 23 scenes.
+That April, on office duty at a military base in Bisamberg, he described deserters being strappadoed and confined in remote, lice-ridden barracks surrounded by barbed wire.